 The first step to protecting your stomach from the irritating effects of NSAIDs is to always eat something before taking your medicine.

 It is important to remember that one NSAID may irritate your stomach and another may not.
-These are not all the possible side effects of NSAIDs.
-People taking them should talk to their doctor about what to expect with treatment with NSAIDs.

 Things to know about NSAIDs